atick-faisal/label-studio/docs/source/tutorials/segment_anything_2_video.md

 image: "/tutorials/sam2-video.png"
 ---

-# Using SAM2 with Label Studio for Video Annotation
+# Using SAM2 with Annotation Hub for Video Annotation

-This guide describes the simplest way to start using **SegmentAnything 2** with Label Studio.
+This guide describes the simplest way to start using **SegmentAnything 2** with Annotation Hub.

 This repository is specifically for working with object tracking in videos.
 For working with images, see the [segment_anything_2_image repository](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/segment_anything_2_image)